Bricktech2000/Notes/notes/improved-expression-evaluation.md

 ## conclusion

-I could not break this [[improved-expression-evaluation]]. it would be very hard to prove this system right using mathematics, as it was built from the ground up on a slightly different kind of mathematics. with that said, a counterexample would be a simple way to prove this system wrong. none has been found yet.
+I could not break this [[improved-expression-evaluation]]. it would be very hard to prove this system right using [[mathematics]], as it was built from the ground up on a slightly different kind of [[mathematics]]. with that said, a counterexample would be a simple way to prove this system wrong. none has been found yet.

 ### current rules